Global resolution of singularities in $1$-dimensional foliated spaces: Introduction

-is of maximal rank.\\ \\ The problem is the following (see a more precise formulation in e.g. $\cite{King,BeloT,Cut}$): given an analytic map $\Phi: M \longrightarrow N$ such that $d\Phi$ is generically of maximal rank then, up to a sequence of blowings-up in $M$ and $N$, can we assume that the map $\Phi: M \longrightarrow N$ is monomial?\\ \\ The best results, up to our knowledge, are given in a series of articles of Cutkosky $\cite{Cut,Cut2,Cut3}$ (where local uniformization for any dimension and global monomialization for maps from three folds to surfaces is proved) and an article of Dan Abramovich, Jan Denef and Kalle Karu $\cite{Abr}$ (where monomialization by modifications is proved).
-Nevertheless, the problem in all its generality is still not solved.\\ \\ We believe that the present work may be an useful tool for tackling this problem.
-This believe comes from the fact that the problem of monomialization of maps is closely related to the concept of ``monomialization" of Fitting-ideals, which is connected with reduction of singularities of foliations.
-In other words, we believe that the present result would allow to resolve ideals without losing good properties of the Fitting Ideals associated to it.\\ \\ We remark that this idea seems to induce new results for low dimension (because reduction of singularities of vector-fields is only known for dimension of the ambient space smaller or equal to 3 - see \cite{Pan2}).
-We also speculate that the results of this work could lead to new ways of tackling the problem in higher dimension.
-We hope to discuss more about these ideas in a forthcoming paper.
+where the multi-indexes $\alpha_i = (\alpha_{i,1}, \dots, \alpha_{i,m})$ are all linearly independent, i.e.,$\alpha_1 \wedge \dots \wedge \alpha_n \not\equiv0$.
+We now consider the following problem (for a precise formulation see $\cite{King,Cut}$): given an analytic map $\Phi: M \longrightarrow N$ such that $d\Phi$ is generically of maximal rank, can we assume, up to a sequence of blowings-up in $M$ and $N$, that the map $\Phi: M \longrightarrow N$ is monomial?\\ \\ The best results, to date, on the algebraic category are given in a series of articles of Cutkosky $\cite{Cut,Cut2,Cut3}$ (where local uniformization for any dimension and global monomialization for maps from three folds to surfaces is proved) and an article of Dan Abramovich, Jan Denef and Kalle Karu $\cite{Abr}$ (where monomialization by modifications is proved).
+Nevertheless, the problem in all its generality is still not solved and very few results seem to exist for the analytic category.\\ \\ The present work naturally relates with this problem since monomial singular distributions are level curves of monomial maps.
+We shall explore such a relation in a forthcoming manuscript (which can already be found in arXiv, see \cite{Bel2}) where we study a local monomialization algorithm of first integrals.